Best of The Regordane Way 2024

 - 1:25,000 scale maps, excellent walking notes & dossier.

-- 7/7 Telephone help-line service with local British backup.
+- 7/7 and 8 till late telephone help-line service with local British backup.

 - En-suite facilities throughout.

-- Via Nimes airport or SNCF station [4 hrs on TGV from Paris or Lille] with 2 hour onward journey to Langogne – please ask for details.
+- Via Nimes SNCF station [4 hrs on TGV from Paris or Lille] with 2 hour onward journey to Langogne SNCF and short, onward transfer to Pradelles – please ask for details.

 - Via Lyon or Montpellier airports, with onward TGV to Nimes – 60 and 30 minute journeys, respectively.
 Then as above.

-- Via Clermont-Ferrand airport or SNCF station [regional rail link with Paris], with onward journey on Le Cevenol to Langogne – please ask for details.
+- Via Clermont-Ferrand airport or SNCF station [regional rail link with Paris], with onward journey on Le Cevenol to Langogne, plus short, onward transfer to Pradelles – please ask for details.

-- By train to Via Clermont-Ferrand SNCF station [regional rail link with Paris] or Nimes [4 hours from Paris, 5 from Lille].
+- By train from Genolhac to Clermont-Ferrand SNCF station [regional rail link with Paris] or Nimes [4 hours from Paris, 5 from Lille].